pegesund/heysql/README.md

 ### Database migration

-Just change the columns with plan P3-sql, and then rerun the generation methods.
+Just change the columns with plain P3-sql, and then rerun the generation methods.

-To come: a migration part which connects even more nice with this library.
+To come: a migration part which connects even more nicely with this library.

 ### Example usage